Testimonials

 - Dave Fessler, Business Development Entrepreneur & Financial Consultant

-(From a 72 year old amateur musician and inveterate Shostakovich fan)
+Hello (From a 72 year old amateur musician and inveterate Shostakovich fan)

 I purchased the CD of the [Shostakovich Symphony No. 4] last month, and this is just a quick note to tell you that I am absolutely delighted with this version and performance of one of my favourite symphonies.
 The contrapuntal writing is incredible, and so much more so when heard here.
 The famous two note ostinato in the finale just a little bit faster to propel the music forward via demonic Viennese waltzes towards the massive coda underpinned with these beautiful bass ostinatos.

+My goodness - I can't stop listening to this CD!
 The fugato in the first movement is more mind blowing than the orchestral equivalent, while all the layers of the middle movement interlock with amazing clarity.

+What an outstanding achievement in bringing this version of the 4th into the global domain.
 I think this is a major masterpiece in its own right, and any compilations of the complete piano music would be incomplete without this piece.

 Every few years, an outstanding issue suddenly appears that seems to cut through everything one's heard before.
 This is one of them.